Ring-opening polymerization

-In polymer chemistry, ring-opening polymerization (ROP) is a form of chain-growth polymerization, in which the terminus of a polymer chain attacks cyclic monomers to form a longer polymer (see figure).
+In polymer chemistry, ring-opening polymerization (ROP) is a form of chain-growth polymerization in which the terminus of a polymer chain attacks cyclic monomers to form a longer polymer (see figure).
 The reactive center can be radical, anionic or cationic.
-Some cyclic monomers such as norbornene or cyclooctadiene can be polymerized to high molecular weight polymers by using metal catalysts.
-ROP is a versatile method for the synthesis of biopolymers.

 Ring-opening of cyclic monomers is often driven by the relief of bond-angle strain.
 Thus, as is the case for other types of polymerization, the enthalpy change in ring-opening is negative.
+Many rings undergo ROP.

 Monomers

-Cyclic monomers that are amenable to ROP include epoxides, cyclic trisiloxanes, some lactones, lactides, cyclic carbonates, and amino acid N-carboxyanhydrides.
+Many cyclic monomers are amenable to ROP.
+These include epoxides, cyclic trisiloxanes, some lactones and lactides, cyclic anhydrides, cyclic carbonates, and amino acid N-carboxyanhydrides.
 Many strained cycloalkenes, e.g norbornene, are suitable monomers via ring-opening metathesis polymerization.
+Even highly strained cycloalkane rings, such as cyclopropane and cyclobutane derivatives, can undergo ROP.

 History

 Ring-opening polymerization has been used since the beginning of the 1900s to produce polymers.
 Synthesis of polypeptides which has the oldest history of ROP, dates back to the work in 1906 by Leuchs.
 Subsequently, the ROP of anhydro sugars provided polysaccharides, including synthetic dextran, xanthan gum, welan gum, gellan gum, diutan gum, and pullulan.
 Mechanisms and thermodynamics of ring-opening polymerization were established in the 1950s.
 The first high-molecular weight polymers (Mn up to 105) with a repeating unit were prepared by ROP as early as in 1976.

+New research shows that ROP can be completed with cyclic esters with minimal to no use of solvents by using resonant acoustic mixing.

-An industrial application is the production of nylon-6.
+An industrial application is the production of nylon-6 from caprolactam.